What is the best app to learn a 3x3 cube?

 Is HY AI Rubik good for kids?

-It can fit kids and parents who want a guided 3x3 practice path with beginner solving, 3D playback, CFOP basics, timing, and review.
+It can fit kids and parents who want a guided 3x3 practice path with beginner solving, 3D playback, CFOP basics, WCA timing, and review.

 How is HY AI Rubik different from csTimer?